Prevention of Injuries in the Elderly

-Formal assessment of driving ability can be done by an occupational therapist (see Functional Assessment of the Older Driver).
+Formal assessment of driving ability can be done by an occupational therapist.
 Many states have laws that mandate physician reporting of suspected impaired drivers.
 Sensitivity is required when a health care practitioner must recommend cessation of driving because such a recommendation threatens autonomy.

 The home may have many hazards.
 For example, people with peripheral neuropathy are at increased risk of burns from excessively hot water; burns can be prevented by setting the hot water heater temperature at < 49° C. For people with dementia, using electrical and gas appliances is particularly dangerous; use of alarms and automatic shut-off features on appliances can help.
 Smoke and carbon monoxide detectors should be installed and maintained.
 Firearms should be safely stored or removed from the home.

-All patients or their caregivers can complete a home safety checklist to identify hazards.
-Physical and occupational therapists may visit a patient's home to assess its safety.
+All patients or their caregivers can complete a home safety checklist to identify hazards, including those that increase the risk of falls.
+Physical and occupational therapists may visit a patient’s home to assess its safety.